krasimir/react-in-patterns/patterns/communication/README.md

 ---

-Building with React for a couple of months and you'll realize that every React component is like a small system that operates on its own.
+If you work with React for a couple of months you'll realize that every React component is like a small system that operates on its own.
 It has its own state, input and output.
+Let's see what are those.

 ### Input